benjaminmeadmore/fargate-app/README.md

 - `AWS_ACCESS_KEY_ID`: AWS access key
 - `AWS_SECRET_ACCESS_KEY`: AWS secret key

-## Thoughts
+## Future Thoughts

+- Github
    - Lowest hanging fruit with more time would be to rework the deploy.yml pipeline to add the following:
-   - Add security scanning (Trivy)
+      - security scanning (Trivy - the amount of high and critical issues this would throw up would be daunting)
-   - Add Tf linting (tflint)
+      - linting (tflint)
-   - Implement drift detection (driftctl)
+      - drift detection (driftctl)
-   - Implement plan output parsing (jq)
+      - plan output parsing (jq)
-   - Add plan caching (S3)
+      - plan caching (S3)
-   - Use the latest alpine image for a lighterweight
+      - Use the latest alpine image for a more lightweight/faster container (current build ~2mins)

+- ALB
+   - I would definitely add an SSL certificate manager based on a private domain
+   - I would add another listener for HTTPS and redirect HTTP traffic as well
+   - Depending on how available I wanted the service to be I would add a threshold for desired healthy instances and provision more app servers

 - Then on the Tf side of things:
+   - Reconfigure the repo to use a locals file and modularize the deployment
-   - Add remote storage backend (S3)
+   - Add remote storage backend in S3
+   - Improve on the ECS deployment with auto-scaling (cost-dependent)

+- Security:
+   - Stand up Cloudwatch monitoring for the ecs tasks.
+This was a huge source of frustration during the build.
+   - Configure the alb to use another target group for HTTPS/SSL
+   - Improve on the ECS deployment with auto-scaling (cost-dependent)

 - I couldn't get the health checks to work using curl or wget so for now they are based on python's urllib package.

-- [ ] Configure ECS auto-scaling
-- [ ] Configure the alb to use another target group for HTTPS/SSL
-- [ ] Implement CloudWatch logging (IAM) and VPC flowlogs
-- [ ] Add security scanning (Trivy)
-- [ ] Add Terraform linting (tflint)
-- [ ] Implement drift detection (driftctl)
-- [ ] Add remote storage backend (S3)

 ## License